floragunncom/search-guard-docs/exampleELK.md

 **Note:** **elasticsearch.ssl.verification** is spelled **elasticsearch.ssl.verificationMode** in some versions of Kibana.

-Now login to http://localhost:5601.
-You can use any of the passwords in <ES_DIR>plugin/config/sg_internal_users.yml.

 You need to give the Kibana users these rights in <ES_DIR>plugin/config/sg_internal_users.yml:

 ```